Review: TRANSIT 17 (2019)

-As with any situation like this though there is a resistance movement.
+As with any situation like this, though, there is a resistance movement.
 One group led by Robert (John Flanders) gets some amazing news.
 A young girl has been bitten by a runner and not turned.
 She might be the last hope for a cure.
 If they can get her to the sub that’s coming to take her to the UK.
-Robert sends out his best team Tex (Guy Bleyaert), Eve (Zara Phythian, Cannibals and Carpet Fitters, Tribal: Get Out Alive), Brad (Lee Charles, Avengement, Slaughterhouse Rulez), Deena (Kimberly Stahl) and Daniel (Daniel Pala) to get the job done.
+Robert sends out his best team Tex (Guy Bleyaert), Eve (Zara Phythian, Cannibals and Carpet Fitters, Tribal: Get Out Alive), Brad (Lee Charles, One Shot, Slaughterhouse Rulez), Deena (Kimberly Stahl) and Daniel (Daniel Pala) to get the job done.

 But the zombies may be the least of their worries.
 General Ratzinger realizes a cure would put his hold on power in jeopardy.
 So, he has tasked his second in command, The Commander (Silvio Simac, Man of Tai Chi), with stopping them at any cost.

 For a film with a fairly low budget, $1,000,000 per IMDB, Transit 17 has a fair amount of action.
-It’s not another Redcon-1 with seemingly endless action scenes but it’s not all talk either.
-There’s plenty of gun battles and hand to hand combat scattered through the film.
+It’s not another Redcon-1 with seemingly endless action scenes, but it’s not all talk either.
+There are plenty of gun battles and hand-to-hand combat scattered through the film.
 There’s even a side plot with a team of mercs hired to take out a radio jamming tower to add a bit more action.